brannondorsey/markov/README.md

 ```
 Usage of markov:
   -i, --corpus string        The input corpus to build the n-gram histogram with.
   -h, --help                 Show this screen.
+  -l, --lowercase            Convert text to lowercase.
+Lowers the complexity of the sampling task, and may produce better results depending on the corpus.
+  -c, --max-characters int   The maximum number of characters to generate.
+Fewer characters may be generated if the sequence encounters an n-gram that has no next n-grams in the dataset. (default 1000)
-  -n, --n-gram-length int   The number of characters to use for each n-gram. (default 1)
+  -n, --n-gram-length int    The number of characters to use for each n-gram. (default 3)
   -p, --prompt string        The prompt to (optional). (default "hello")
 ```